Page Reviewed / Updated - February 18, 2021

 Wyoming Medicaid Eligibility

 For elderly Wyoming residents to be eligible for long-term Medicaid, they must demonstrate a functional need for care and meet income and asset requirements.
-As of 2019, a single elderly applicant must not have income greater than $2,313 / month (300% of the Federal Benefit Rate) and must not have more than $2,000 in assets.
-However, certain assets are excluded (not counted), such as one’s primary home (up to a value of $585,000), a motor vehicle, and one’s personal effects and household items.
+As of 2021, a single elderly applicant must not have income greater than $2,382 / month (300% of the Federal Benefit Rate) and must not have more than $2,000 in assets.
+However, certain assets are excluded (not counted), such as one’s primary home (up to an equity interest of $603,000), a motor vehicle, and one’s personal effects and household items.

 If one is over the asset limit, it is imperative assets are not given away or sold very inexpensively in an effort to reach Medicaid’s asset limit.
 Medicaid has a look-back period in which all past asset transfers are reviewed from the date of Medicaid application.
 In Wyoming, this is a period of 5 years.
 If one is found to have gifted assets or sold them for less than fair market value during this timeframe, one will be penalized in the form of a period of Medicaid ineligibility.